RadiantGH/Foresight/README.md

 * Delete files
 * Autocorrect incorrect '.scry' directories when opening project

+## Basics
+Preferences.json in the root folder should have most of what you need to know.
+There's a Project folder that it checks content for and everything is based on that.
+There's an array of files it allows and files/folders it ignores.
+Probably look into ProjectManager.js to see how the scry database works.

+These are all temporary features.
+After Codesmith the plan is to port it to a proper desktop app framework like Electron so it can function like a proper application without all the spooky scary network stuff.

 ## Issues
 * THE SLASHES WHEN CONVERTING LINKS TO DIRECTORIES IS KINDA MESSED UP RN
 * Clicking folder icon img instead of the button itself causes issues